Christian Peacemaker hostage crisis: Books published on crisis

 On March 23, 2007, one year after the release of the three hostages, Norman Kember published Hostage in Iraq.
 Published by Darton Longman and Todd, it told the story of his captivity and included previously unseen drawings and notes made by Norman Kember, who during his captivity invented games with his fellow captives.

 On June 5, 2008, Christian Peacemaker Teams published a collection of essays by those involved in the crisis including Kember, Sooden and Loney.
 The book was initially self-published after two different religious publishing houses insisted on changes to a chapter written by Dan Hunt, Loney's same-sex partner.
 The book is now available from Cascadia Publishing House.
 It examines the events surrounding the captivity from multiple points of view, including CPT members who remained in Baghdad during the crisis; members working on other teams (Palestine, Colombia, the Chicago and Toronto offices); friends, supporters and family members of the hostages.

-Knopf Canada published a book written by James Loney in the spring of 2011.
+Knopf Canada published a memoir written by James Loney in the spring of 2011, titled Captivity: 118 Days in Iraq and the Struggle for a World Without War.

+In Task Force Black: The Explosive True Story of the Secret Special Forces War in Iraq (2011), BBC journalist Mark Urban chronicles British and American special forces operations in post-invasion Iraq.
+The book briefly references the Christian Peacemaker Teams hostage crisis, describing it largely on the basis of unnamed sources.